docsforadobe/after-effects-scripting-guide/docs/item/itemcollection.md

 #### Description

-The ItemCollection object represents a collection of items.
-The ItemCollection belonging to a [Project object](../general/project.md) contains all the Item objects for items in the project.
-The ItemCollection belonging to a FolderItem object contains all the Item objects for items in that folder.
+The ItemCollection object represents a collection of [Items](../item/item.md).

+The ItemCollection belonging to a [Project object](../general/project.md) contains all the Item objects for [items in the project](../general/project.md#projectitems).

+The ItemCollection belonging to a [FolderItem object](../item/folderitem.md) contains all the Item objects for [items in that folder](../item/folderitem.md#folderitemitems).

 !!! info
     ItemCollection is a subclass of [Collection object](../other/collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with ItemCollection.